Conditional Clifford-Steerable CNNs for PDE Modeling: Conclusion

 \paragraph{Future work} The most promising avenue for future work is exploring different choices of the conditional operator.
-In this work, we already observed that by using simple mean pooling, we are able to achieve performance comparable to state-of-the-art approaches.
-Potential options include different types of pooling, e.g. max pooling or learnable pooling.
-The overall strong performance of our framework suggests that conditioning kernels in convolutions is a sound approach.
-Although our current implementation relies on mean-field approximations for kernel conditioning, future work can explore less restrictive forms of weight sharing, e.g. conditioning on finer yet still coarse regions of the domain.
+In this work, we already observed that by using simple operators such as mean or max pooling, we are able to achieve performance comparable to state-of-the-art approaches.
+Potential options include different types of learnable pooling or less restrictive forms of weight sharing, e.g. conditioning on finer yet still coarse regions of the domain.
 This would render the approach closer to hierarchical methods such as fast multipole method \citep{doi:10.1137/0909044} which recently found application in deep learning \citep{Wang2023OctFormerOT, Wu2023PointTV, zhdanov2025erwin}.
+Additionally, our current implementation uses a simple ResNet backbone.
+Using a stronger architecture such as ConvNeXt~\citep{woo2023convnext}, which is competitive with Transformers, could further improve results.